Hireup is an online platform where people with disability can find, hire and manage support workers who fit their needs

 Performing duties outside the scope of 'support worker', as defined in this document, puts yourself and the people you support at risk.
 It's also a breach of our support worker policy and could result in discontinuation of your employment and coverage of insurance.
 It is therefore very important that you understand your role as a support worker, including the activities you can and cannot do, and contact Hireup immediately if you are unsure.
 You can also find more information on our Help Centre.

 Duties and Responsibilities

 The specific duties that you will undertake as a support worker will be set and agreed by the Client or the Account Manager.
 Please refer to the "Support Requirements" section of each person's profile for an overview of the duties required by each person you support.
 You are invited to reach out to Clients where the "Support Requirements" section appeals to you.

 Further verbal and/or written instructions may be provided by the Client or the Account Manager at the time of meeting.
 It is the responsibility of the person seeking support or their family to explain to you exactly what tasks need to be performed on a daily basis.
 As a general rule, Hireup requires support workers to perform all tasks within the following guidelines:

 - Perform all duties with professionalism and care.

-- You must only work with one client at a time, unless you are working in a Group Booking, or a booking with a Provider on Hireup.
+- You must only work with one individual at a time, unless you are working in a Group Booking, or a booking with a Provider on Hireup.
 When you are booked by an individual on Hireup you must only provide one-to-one support.
 If you are instructed to work with more than one Client at the same time, you must advise us immediately and before undertaking that work.

 - At all times, work under general guidance from the Client/Account Manager, within clearly defined guidelines.
 This means that the tasks you undertake should be clearly explained to you, with guidance given should you need it as you go.